-The subsidiaries in PRC are subject to corporate income tax of 25% (2019: 25%).
-One of the subsidiaries, Guiyang Zhongdian Gaoxin Digital Technologies Limited is entitled to 10% of tax rebate for taxable profit from its business activities in PRC according to the prevailing tax rules and regulation in PRC.
-The tax rebate will be subject to renewal.
-As the date of this report, the renewal application is in progress.
-Deferred tax provision is calculated based on the preferential tax rate at 15% which is expected to continue in the foreseeable future.
+The subsidiaries in PRC are subject to corporate income tax of 25% (2020: 25%).
+One of the subsidiaries, Guiyang Tech was entitled to 10% of tax rebate for taxable profit from its business activities in PRC according to the prevailing tax rules and regulation in PRC.

+The tax rebate will be subject to renewal once in 3 years.
+During the financial year, upon expiry of the preceding entitlement, Guiyang Tech is no longer granted with tax rebate due to changes in the government policy.
+Deferred tax provision was calculated based on the statutory tax rate at 25% (2020: preferential tax rate at 15%).